 - Slice the jalapeño pepper in half lengthwise.
 Using a spoon, scrape out seeds.
 Remove the membrane by carefully slicing across the top of pepper.
 If you like things spicy, leave some of the membrane intact.
 Dice the jalapeño and place in bowl with onions.

 - Remove the bottom stems of cilantro.
-You don’t have to remove all of the stems where leaves are attached.
-The stems have flavor.
-Rinse.
-I like to place in a bowl of water, swish them around and lift them out onto cutting board.
+The thinner stems where the leaves are attached have flavor.
+Rinse the cilantro thoroughly.
+I like to place them in a bowl of water, swish them around and lift them out onto cutting board.
 Any dirt will fall to bottom of bowl.
 Roughly chop the cilantro.
 You should have about ½ cup or so.
-Place in bowl with onions and jalapeños.
+Transfer to bowl along with the onions and jalapeños.

-- Season to taste.
-Adjust seasoning with additional kosher salt and/or lime juice, if desired.
+- Season to taste with additional kosher salt and/or lime juice, if desired.

 - Use as a topping or accompaniment on your favorite dishes or as a salsa with chips.